ionic-team/ionic-docs/docs/api/reorder.md

 <EncapsulationPill type="shadow" />

-Reorder is a component that allows an item in a group of items to be dragged to change its order within that group.
+Reorder is a component that allows an item to be dragged to change its order within a group of items.
 It must be used within a [reorder group](./reorder-group) to provide a visual drag and drop interface.

 The reorder is the anchor used to drag and drop the items.
 Once the reorder is complete, the `ionItemReorder` event will be dispatched from the reorder group and the `complete` method needs to be called.

 ## Basic Usage

+The most basic example of a reorder is slotting it inside of an item.
+By default, the reorder functionality is disabled for a reorder group.
+It can be enabled by setting the `disabled` property on the reorder group to `false`.
+The reorder icon can then be used to drag and drop the items and reorder them.

 import Basic from '@site/static/usage/reorder/basic/index.md';